 One of the best teams I have ever been on was the US Coast Guard Reserve Quality Team.
-A rag-tag band of ten would congregate in Washington DC once a month for two days – and accomplish some amazing things for the US Coast Guard.
-To this day, I still remember our guiding principles or “ground rules” for effective team behavior:
+A rag-tag band of ten would congregate in Washington D.C. once a month for two days – and accomplish some amazing things for the US Coast Guard.
+To this day, I still remember our guiding principles which explicitly described the expected behaviors of all team members:

 - The team is an entity that is greater than the sum of its parts.

 - Active cooperation from every team member is vital for team success.

 - Team members must work closely together and make every effort to support one another.

 - Seek first to understand then to be understood.